NashWellington/NNES/compatibility.md

 * Mapper 1, 256K PRG-ROM, 8K PRG-NV-RAM, 8K CHR-RAM
 * Crashes on invalid opcodes at different addresses most of the time
 * This is definitely because of randomized RAM contents
+* This might also have something to do with mapper 1 large PRG-ROM bank-switching issues
 * High-pitched whine when selecting an option in the UI

 ## Ice Climber